-Drawing Conclusions & Student Assessment
+Drawing Conclusions and Student Assessment

 After collecting and analyzing their data, students will be ready to draw conclusions based on their analysis.
-The text that accompanies each module (see "Web Link" below) includes questions to guide students through the conclusion process.
+The text that accompanies each module (see link for webpage at end of document) includes questions to guide students through the conclusion process.
 Joinpoint graphs and regressions from Module 1 will illustrate that initial populations with more females can both grow faster and larger.
-This can be determined by examining the slopes of the regressions and comparing the graph for the trials with two adults to the graph for the trial with four adults.
-The same process is applied to the data from Module 3 (the exception, of course, being that the data analysis from Module 3 is compared to the comparable analysis performed in Module 1).
+This can be determined by examining the slopes of the regressions and comparing the graph for the trials with two adults to the graph for trial with four adults.
+The same process is applied to the data from Module 3.
+The exception, of course, being that the data analysis from Module 3 is compared to the comparable analysis performed in Module 1.
 The comparison should show that more space allows populations to grow faster and larger.
 Students should be required to use data they collect to substantiate claims they make in conclusions.